-IMPORTANT: This signature block for Legally Authorized Representatives (LAR) is only used for populations unable to provide informed consent.
-Only use the LAR signature block if it has been explained in the new study application (subject to approval by the IRB).
+IMPORTANT: This signature block documents surrogate consent from alegally authorized representative (LAR) The LAR signature block should only be included if it has been explained in the new study application (subject to approval by the IRB).
 Delete this if you do not plan to enroll participants using an LAR.

 If the participant is unable to give consent and authorization, consent and authorization is given by the authorized personal representative of the individual: